 In this article, we want to dive a little deeper and explore the social and psychological meaning of custom stickers to explain why they are such a powerful and influential marketing tool that can help you grow your business and hit your targets.

-To do that, we will jump back to the early twentieth-century social sciences when Swiss linguist Ferdinand de Saussure coined the term “semiology”.
+To do that, we will return to the early twentieth-century social sciences when Swiss linguist Ferdinand de Saussure coined the term “semiology”.
 Semiology describes the study of “the life of signs within society” (Source).

 Language is the most basic structure of signs we use daily – imagine you would constantly have to carry the real thing around to communicate, that’s impossible.

-Instead, we have come up with a system of words (signs) that enable us to refer to such concepts, meaning we can speak about things that exceed our immediate surroundings as well as abstract ideas.
+Instead, we have developed a system of words (signs) that enable us to refer to such concepts, meaning we can speak about things that exceed our immediate surroundings and abstract ideas.